 The best interests of the child is normally to have both parents live in the same state.
 Even better, they might live in the same neighborhood, or within a mile of each other.
 Relocation is necessary sometimes.
 Arizona law recognizes the importance of employment.
 For example, the impact of a child of having a parent or step-parent who earns $80,000 a year in one state, or $20,000 in Arizona (because they can’t find an equivalent job here) will impact many aspects of the child’s well-being and the family’s standard of living.
 The dilemma here is that the child will be able to live with both parents in Arizona, or the new baby to be born can live with both parents in California.

-The only way for everything to work out is for Bob to relocate to California.
-Jim’s business and standard of living have far greater value than Bob’s, after 10 years of building a business.
-Bob was previously employed in California, and can be employed there again.
+The only way for everything to work out is for Sarah to relocate to California.
+Rachel’s business and standard of living have far greater value than Sarah’s, after 10 years of building a business.
+Sarah was previously employed in California, and can be employed there again.
 Of course, in reality there are always more factors the court must consider.
-For example, most of the extended family for Bob and Sarah may live in Arizona.
-On the other hand, Jim’s extended family may live in California.
+For example, most of the extended family for Joe and Sarah may live in Arizona.
+On the other hand, Rachel’s extended family may live in California.

 Arizona laws greatly impact families in divorce and relocation matters.
 The way the laws are enacted should be based on sound policy:

-Should there be a policy punishing Sarah because she decided to fall in love with and marry someone from another state, causing the dilemma?
+Should there be a policy punishing Joe because he decided to fall in love with and marry someone from another state, causing the dilemma?
 In other words, should the judge order the child to stay in Arizona?
 How important to us is the right to marry whom we choose?